dhimmel/psb-manuscript/manuscript.md

 Hi all, I am very excited to be here attending PSB.
 I am a research scientist at Northeastern University.
-I am broadly interested in Machine learning methods.
+I am broadly interested in machine learning methods.
 During my Ph.D., I worked on positive unlabeled learning.
-I am most proud about my research on non parametric estimation of class priors from positive and unlabeled data [@BYxifaL7].
+I am most proud about my research on nonparametric estimation of class priors from positive and unlabeled data [@BYxifaL7].
-I have started learning about Causal Inference lately and I am interested in applying it to Biological datasets.
+I have started learning about Causal Inference lately and I am interested in applying it to biological datasets.

 <!-- Yuexu Jiang -->